 The Rock City of Adršpach

 Despite the name, there is no city in Adršpach, but when you visit this place, you realise that the name was not given to it for nothing.
-The fact is that high and rather thin rocks somewhat resemble houses located along the forest paths.
+The fact is that high and relatively thin rocks somewhat resemble houses located along the forest paths.

 Krusovice Brewery (Krusovice Village)

 All beer lovers have probably heard of the village of Krusovice, home to one of the oldest breweries in the Czech Republic.
-It is believed that it was founded in 1517 by an aristocrat Jiří Birka, who later sold the brewery and the surrounding areas to King Rudolf II.
+It is believed that it was founded in 1517 by an aristocrat, Jiří Birka, who later sold the brewery and the surrounding areas to King Rudolf II.

 The Sedlec Ossuary (Kutná Hora)